brian-raila/google_compare/README.md

 # Google Compare

-Description : Compare the popularity of elements through magnitude of Google searches
+Description : Compare the popularity of elements by using various Google search metrics.

 # Usage